Myopia Control Solution Center

 - Multifocal glasses

-The best form of myopia control for someone will depend on their specific needs and desires.
+The best form of myopia control for someone will depend on their specific needs and preferences.

 Types of Myopia Management We Offer

-Evidence from scientific literature supports that proper myopia management can help slow its progression.
+Evidence from scientific literature shows that proper myopia management can help slow its progression.
 These methods include using certain eye drops or specific contact lenses.
-To be clear, the drops and lenses are FDA-approved, just not all of them specifically for myopia control.
-When a treatment method is not FDA-approved for a specific purpose, it can still be perfectly safe, but is considered “off-label” use.

 The following methods are used to potentially slow the progression of myopia

-Some myopia control options may be better than others and the best one for you or your child will depend on several factors.
-Part of our Nearsighted Solutions program is educating you on these myopia management options and helping you decide what is the best option for you.
-If you are interested in learning more or getting started, contact our Pembroke Pines eye care center today.
+Some myopia control options may be better than others, and the best one for you or your child will depend on several factors.
+As part of our Nearsighted Solutions program, we can educate you on these myopia management options and help you decide on the best option for you.
+If you are interested in learning more or getting started, schedule an appointment today.